BartMassey/tiny/README.md

        text	   data	    bss	    dec	    hex	filename
          55	     32	      0	     87	     57	tiny-rs

+Stripping the executables doesn't reduce the filesize much.

 ## Caveats

 I was surprised that the C binary was so much code,